 The route follows a steep, rocky ascent through aspen forest to Heart Lake.
 Near the top, the forest changes to spruce and fir.

 Note: Colorado residents must register their off-highway vehicle with the Colorado State Parks (303) 866-3437.
 Out-of-state residents who bring OHVs into Colorado must purchase a Colorado Non-Resident OHV permit which is valid from the date of purchase through the following March 31.
 These permits can be purchased anywhere you get your hunting/fishing licenses in All off-highway vehicles must have an approved muffler and spark arrester.
 These requirements are subject to change so make sure to contact the Colorado State Parks prior to using your off-highway vehicle.

 Note: As of September 2007, ATV riding is permitted on all numbered Forest Service roads.

-Overall, Ute Trail is the 75th most popular ATV riding trail of all 90 ATV trails in Colorado.
-Several of the better atv trails are nearby Ute Trail including Hahns Peak Trail, Yamcola Reservoir Trail, Muddy Creek Slide Trail, West Fish Creek Trail and Ellis Trail.
+Overall, Ute Trail is the 74th most popular ATV riding trail of all 90 ATV trails in Colorado.
+Several of the better atv trails are nearby Ute Trail including Hahns Peak Trail, Ellis Trail, Yamcola Reservoir Trail, Muddy Creek Slide Trail and West Fish Creek Trail.